Why choose the MRE degree?

 • Negotiation (2 units)

-• Leadership, Entrepreneurship, Ethics (2 units)
+• Leadership, Entrepreneurship (2 units)

-• Practicum (12 units) including Practicum Prep seminar in fall and spring terms
+• Practicum (12 units) including Practicum Prep seminar in Fall and Spring terms

-What is the summer Practicum?
+What is the Practicum?

 The two-month off-campus summer Practicum places students in a private or public real estate organization to participate in an ongoing project that produces socially and environmentally beneficial outcomes.
-A practicum tuition discount covering travel and living expenses is provided.
+A tuition discount covering travel and living expenses is provided.

 Is it possible to place out of a required course?